cu-psych-computing/cu-psych-comp-tutorial/Syllabus.md

 ### Modules

-The course is divided up into modules, each covering a different aspect of R. These lessons will build off of eachother, staring with basic programming and continuing to data cleaning, graphing, and statistical modeling.
+The course is divided up into modules, each covering a different aspect of R. These lessons will build off of each other, staring with basic programming and continuing to data cleaning, graphing, and statistical modeling.
 Each module is made up of several separate components.

 ### Tutorials